dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**To give anything less than your best is to sacrifice the gift.**
+**The best way to gain self-confidence is to do what you are afraid to do.**

-Steve Prefontaine
+Swati Sharma